linuxlawson/buddy/README.md

 # buddy
 Calculates income and expenses on a monthly basis.

-Prints to screen w/option to save as text file.
+Prints to screen w/option to save as/to text file.